Updated June 16, 2023

 In this article, we will discuss timezones in Python.
 The timezone, in general, is used to display the conversion of date and time between timezones, which means it is used to display the timezone it is using to print the time and date.
-In Python, the timezone is related to time concepts where two modules display timezones are time module and datetime module.
-In Python, using the time module with timezone is very easy and error-free, but the datetime module with timezone is error-prone.
+In Python, the timezone is related to time concepts where two modules display the timezone time module and the datetime module.
+In Python, using the time module with a timezone is very easy and error-free, but the datetime module with a timezone is error-prone.
 Therefore Python does not support datetime timezone properly.
-To use timezone work properly we need to import different modules and we will see in the section.
+To use timezone work properly, we need to import different modules, and we will see in the section.

 How does Python Timezone work?

-In this section, we will see timezone which is used to display the timezone it is using to display the correct date and time using two modules in Python.
+In this section, we will see the timezone, which is used to display the timezone it is using to display the correct date and time using two modules in Python.
 They are the time module and the datetime module.
-Now in this section, we will see how to demonstrate the timezone using both these modules.
+Now in this section, we will see how to demonstrate the timezone using both of these modules.

-Let us see how timezone can be displayed using a time module with an example.
-To display timezone we use format code as “%z”.
+Let us see how the timezone can be displayed using a time module with an example.
+To display the timezone, we use the format code “%z.”

-In the above program, we can see we have imported time module and to display timezone in readable string then we have used strftime() function and we have specified the format code “%Z” to display the timezone and we can see it will result in “UTC”.
+In the above program, we can see we have imported the time module to display the timezone in the readable string, then we have used strftime() function, and we have specified the format code “%Z” to display the timezone, and we can see it will result in “UTC.”

 How to Demonstrate Timezone?

-In Python, the datetime module has two types one is offset-naïve which does not provide timezone information and offset aware.
-As Python has o built-in timezone support we need to import the “pytz” module.
+In Python, the datetime module has two types one is offset-naïve which does not provide timezone information, and offset aware.
+As Python has o built-in timezone support, we must import the “pytz” module.

-Firstly we need to install “pytz” module and then import to get timezone information and this can be done as below
+Firstly we need to install “pytz” module and then import it to get timezone information, and this can be done below

 - Pip install pytz

-Now to use this “pytz” module we need to import it in our python program.
+Now to use this “pytz” module, we need to import it into our Python program.